Alex Federley

-Alexander (Alex) Thiodolf Federley (12 July 1864, in Turku – 17 November 1932, in Helsinki) was a Swedish-Finnish graphic artist who created political cartoons, posters, book illustrations and postcards.
+Alexander Thiodolf Federley (12 July 1864, in Turku – 17 November 1932, in Helsinki) was a Finland-Swedish graphic artist who created political cartoons, posters, book illustrations and postcards.
 His works are generally signed AFley.

 Biography

 His father was a military judge.
 He studied at the drawing school of the Finnish Art Society (now part of the Academy of Fine Arts, Helsinki), from 1885 to 1888, then attended the Académie Julian in Paris from 1890 to 1893, where he studied with Jules Joseph Lefebvre and Tony Robert-Fleury.

 In the late 1880s, he was already providing illustrations to the Swedish-language satirical magazine Spets (Nib), then to the Finnish-language equivalent, Velikulta (Dear Brother), published by the Young Finnish Party.
 During that time, he also became one of the first political cartoonists in Finland to sign his drawings.
 Among his best-known book illustrations are those for the multi-volume collection of historical short-stories, Fältskärns berättelser (The Surgeon's Tales), by Zachris Topelius.